NeedForKillTheGame/nfk-web/README.md

 You can download original Need For Kill game from official web-site: http://needforkill.ru/load/need_for_kill_0_77/22-1-0-494

 ## What NFK-WEB is?
-This project is aimed to rewrite original game with modern web technologies keeping the same physics model and game balance.
+This project is aimed to rewrite the original game with modern web technologies keeping the same physics model and game balance.

 Demo: http://nfk.pqr.su/game/